jeremybatesDC/jeremybatesDC/README.md

 let me_welcome_you, and_shareMoreRandomThings
 ```

-## ☕🤦 Ways I've messed up coffee, in order of consequence severity:
+## ☕Ways I've messed up coffee, in order of consequence severity🤦
 - forgot water
 - left in old grounds
 - forgot grounds